Stuck on cruise ships during pandemic, crews beg to go home

 For those aboard the Greg Mortimer in Montevideo, desperation is setting in, crew members told the AP.

 The Antarctic cruise set sail from Argentina on March 15, after a pandemic had already been declared.
-When the first passenger fell ill, on March 22, the ship's physician, Dr. Mauricio Usme, said he was pressured by the captain, the cruise operator and owners to modify the health conditions that had to be met for the ship to be admitted into ports.
+The ship's physician, Dr. Mauricio Usme, said that when the first passenger fell ill, on March 22, he was pressured by the captain, the cruise operator and owners to modify the health conditions that had to be met for the ship to be admitted into ports.

 Dr. Usme refused.
 The boat anchored in the port of Montevideo on March 27.
-More than half of its passengers and crew tested positive for COVID-19, and it wasn't until April 10 that 127 passengers, including some who were infected, were allowed to disembark and fly to their homes in Australia, New Zealand, the U.S., Canada and Europe.
+More than half of its passengers and crew tested positive for COVID-19.
+Finally, on April 10, 127 passengers, including some who were infected, were allowed to disembark and fly home to Australia, New Zealand, the U.S., Canada and Europe.
 Crew members were told to stay on board.

 The doctor was hospitalized in an intensive care unit in Montevideo, along with a Filipino crew member, who later died.